igorcasmarques/igorcasmarques.github.io/my-story/8-graduation-u-of-u.md

 *Purple Robe* starts out as a thicket of uncoordinated and repetitive noise that gradually gives way to a baroque vocalise.
 It's very expressive.
 The part I like the best is the transition between the last bit of noise and the vocalise, which features straight-up clapping by the orchestra's percussionists.
 It's ridiculously simple but it gives me goosebumps.

 I didn't impress the UCLA committee enough to get a spot in the program and they wait-listed me, which was just as well because they hadn't exactly passed my vibe check either.
-I found the people there to be as stuffy as the weather that day, and LA traffic was purgatorial.
+I found the people there to be as stuffy as the weather, and LA traffic was purgatorial.

 ### CUNY